-Before discussing software quality latest try to understand:
+Before discussing software quality, try to understand the following:

 what is the software definition?

-Software is a set of instructions, data or programs tells the computer how to work.
+Software is a set of instructions, data, or programs that tell the computer how to work.
 This can be anything from an application to games to spreadsheets.
-Two types of software are application software, and another one is system software.
+Two types of software are application software and another one is system software.

 What is a quality definition?

 Quality refers to how good something is compared to other similar things.
-You can say like its a degree of excellence.
-But when used to describe software, it refers to a defect-free, delivered on time, within the budget, meet the requirements or expectations, and that should be maintainable.
+You can say it’s a degree of excellence.
+But when used to describe software, it refers to a defect-free product that is delivered on time, within the budget, meets the requirements or expectations, and should be maintainable.

 What is Software Quality?

-In the context of software engineering, software quality measures how well software is designed (quality of design), and how well the software conforms to that design (quality of conformance).
-It is often described as the ‘fitness for purpose’ of a piece of software.
+In software engineering, software quality measures how well software is designed (quality of design) and how well the software conforms to that design (quality of conformance).
+It is often described as a piece of software’s ‘fitness for purpose’.

 the totality of features and characteristics of a product or service that bears its ability to satisfy stated or implied needs.

-The quality of software can be defined by verifying the ability of the software against the user requirement.
-When it comes to a software product, it must satisfy all the functionality mentioned in the software requirement specification (SRS) document.
+The quality of software can be defined by verifying the ability of the software against the user’s requirements.
+A software product must satisfy all the functionalities mentioned in the software requirement specification (SRS) document.

-Sometimes we are not considering a software product as a quality product, although it satisfies all the requirements mention in the SRS document.
-For example, consider a software product whose every functionality is working as per the requirement, but the user interface of the software product is unusable.
-Even though it is working as expected, but we cannot say this is a quality product.
+Sometimes, we do not consider a software product a quality product, although it satisfies all the requirements mentioned in the SRS document.
+For example, consider a software product whose every functionality works as per the requirement, but the user interface of the software product is unusable.
+Even though it works as expected, we cannot say this is a quality product.

-We can calculate the Software quality is based on the number of variables.
+We can calculate the Software quality based on the number of variables.
 Those variables can be divided into external & internal quality criteria.
-The external quality represents the user experiences during the running the software application, whereas internal quality refers to code-dependent, and that are not visible to the end-user.
+External quality represents the user experiences while running the software application, whereas internal quality refers to code-dependent and not visible to the end-user.

 Software Quality is the confirmation that the software is meeting its requirements.
-And we can check whether the software is meeting the quality or not by using two factors like Validation and Verification.
+We can check whether the software meets the quality standards by using validation and verification.

-In Validation, we are mainly checking the process used in software development is correct or not.
-But in Verification, we check the product meets the specification or not.
+In validation, we mainly check whether the process used in software development is correct.
+But in Verification, we check whether the product meets the specifications.

 Attributes of Software Quality